Rame395/Projects-and-concepts/README.md

 # Projects
-Here is different types of python project
+Here are different types of  project and concepts that will help you on different topics (Python,MYSQL etc)

-you can see the project :)
+you can see the project and concepts :)